 Department of Marketing

-Marina is a Post-doctoral Researcher in Marketing at the Copenhagen Business School.
-Marina was awarded a Ph.D. in Business Administration (with a specialization in marketing) from ESCP Business School (Paris), a MSc in Organisational and Social Psychology from the London School of Economics (UK) and a BA in Psychology from the University of Tours (France).
+Marina is an Assistant Professor in Marketing at Copenhagen Business School.
+She was awarded a Ph.D. in Business Administration (with a specialization in Marketing) from ESCP Business School, a M.Sc. in Organizational and Social Psychology from the London School of Economics, and a B.A. in Psychology from the University of Tours.

 2020 - ongoing